JeffersonLab/hd_utilities/CDC_scripts/README.md

-This directory contains scripts useful for extracting the hit thresholds from configuration files, calculating the correction to Garfield's drift time tables due to the magnetic field and estimating the time to distance calibration parameters from EPICS data.
+This directory contains scripts useful for extracting the hit thresholds from configuration files, calculating the correction to Garfield's drift time tables due to the magnetic field, estimating the time to distance calibration parameters from EPICS data and checking the monitoring histograms.

 # Finding the hit thresholds

 This requires the run configuration files, either in the RunLog tar file stored on tape with the evio files, or on the gluons, in /gluex/CALIB/ALL/fadc125/.
 Their filenames follow the pattern roccdc1something.cnf.

-The scripts are in the subdirectory hit_thresholds.
+The scripts are in the subdirectory hit\_thresholds.

 geth.C extracts the thresholds from the configuration files and writes them into a simple table suitable for CCDB.
 CDC\_straw\_numbers\_run\_3221.txt is a reference table used by geth.C

 geth.C creates the following file:
-- cdc_h.txt  This is a list of the thresholds, ordered by straw number
+- cdc\_h.txt  This is a list of the thresholds, ordered by straw number

 **To extract the thresholds:**